 Understanding Yourself with The Five Elements

 At Holden QiGong, one of our primary goals is to provide resources and opportunities for individuals to empower themselves.
-One of these opportunities is Lee’s Five Elements training, which helps students better understand their own unique gifts and individuality.
+One of these opportunities is Lee’s Five Elements workshop series.
+Together, these workshops help students better understand their own unique gifts and individuality.

 By realizing what elements are most alive and which are more discrete within us, we can understand what choices will help us to find balance and harmony.
 Through this process, students can gain more insight into their emotions, personality, dietary needs, and more.

-The link below contains a lot of great information about what the program provides and how it can enrich your Qi Gong journey.
-The gifts of nature live within each of us and are waiting to be cultivated, so click the link below to learn more or to sign up today:
+The link below contains a lot of great information about the Five Elements workshop series and how it can enrich your Qi Gong journey.
+The gifts of nature live within each of us and are waiting to be cultivated, so click the link below to learn more and start practicing today.

 By Ian Drogin